Using Stock Options To Pay Yourself 2% Monthly Dividends

 Do you want to learn how to make 7% on stocks that drop 3.6%?
 Then read on!

 These are conservative picks that get good, solid returns.
-Certainly we are not adverse to gambling, gambling is fun - but fun means fun, which means it's a small part of our total investing portfolio while the vast bulk of our money is SENSIBLY INVESTED in safer strategies that are designed to grind out consistently good returns over many years.
+Certainly, we are not adverse to gambling, gambling is fun - but fun means fun, which means it's a small part of our total investing portfolio while the vast bulk of our money is SENSIBLY INVESTED in safer strategies that are designed to grind out consistently good returns over many years.

-In the "7 Steps" video, we're discussing a basic covered call strategy and we delve into the Fundamentals of stock selection.
-At the time (Sept 2013), we were using ABX, which was trading at $19.15 and we sold the November $19 calls (45 days out) for $1.30.
+In the "7 Steps" video, we're discussing a basic covered call strategy and we delve into the fundamentals of stock selection.
+At the time (September 2013), we were using ABX, which was trading at $19.15 and we sold the November $19 calls (45 days out) for $1.30.
 The simple instructions were to wash, rinse and repeat to make up to 40% a year by simply selling calls against the stock.

-As you can see, ABX has dropped as low as $6.57 since then, down about 65% BUT, had you followed through and kept selling calls, we had a lovely 12-month period in which it stayed in our range and that would have given us 8 opportunities to collect at least $1 for $8 back before the stock turned down in September of 2014.
+As you can see, ABX has dropped as low as $6.57 since then, down about 65% BUT, had you followed through and kept selling calls, we had a lovely 12-month period in which it stayed in our range and that would have given us eight opportunities to collect at least $1 for $8 back before the stock turned down in September of 2014.
 That would have dropped the net outlay below $10 and stopping out at $15 would have been a 50% gain for the year - even as the stock dropped 22% (from $19.15 to $15).

 You can't get more basic than this - just mindlessly selling covered calls every month or two and, even when the stock ends up being a dog - 180% returns!
 There's nothing fancy here other than our selection of a range-bound stock which, of course, we stop playing when it falls out of our range.